hsj71/GfG-PoDSol/README.md

-# 16-10-2025
+# 17-10-2025
 ---
-## Remove BST keys outside given range
+## BST to greater sum tree
-Difficulty: MediumAccuracy: 59.43%Submissions: 15K+Points: 4
+Difficulty: MediumAccuracy: 66.73%Submissions: 23K+Points: 4

 <pre>

-Given the root of a Binary Search Tree (BST) and two integers l and r, remove all the nodes whose values lie outside the range [l, r].

-Note: The modified tree should also be BST and the sequence of the remaining nodes should not be changed.
+Given the root of a  BST with unique node values, transform it into greater sum tree where each node contains sum of all nodes greater than that node.

 Examples:

-Input: root = [6, -13, 14, N, -8, 13, 15, N, N, 7], l = -10, r = 13
+Input: root = [11, 2, 29, 1, 7, 15, 40, N, N, N, N, N, N, 35, N]

-Output: [6, -8, 13, N, N, 7]
-Explanation: All the nodes outside the range [-10, 13] are removed and the modified tree is a valid BST.
+Output: [119, 137, 75, 139, 130, 104, 0, N, N, N, N, N, N, 40, N]
+Explanation: Every node is replaced with the sum of nodes greater than itself.

-Input: root = [14, 4, 16, 2, 8, 15, N, -8, 3, 7, 10], l = 2, r = 6
+Input: root = [2, 1, 6, N, N, 3, 7]

-Output: [4, 2, N, N, 3]
+Output: [16, 18, 7, N, N, 13, 0]
-Explanation: All the nodes outside the range [2, 6] are removed and the modified tree is a valid BST.

-Constraints:
-1 ≤ number of nodes ≤ 104
+Explanation: Every node is replaced with the sum of nodes greater than itself.

+Constraints :
-1 ≤ node->data ≤ 104
+1 ≤ node->data ≤ 3*104
-1 ≤ l ≤ r ≤ 104
+1 ≤ number of nodes ≤ 3*104

 </pre>